 Our Story

 What began as the dream of a handful of individuals has now become a positive reality for hundreds of young people in Monterey County.
-In 2000, the Rancho Cielo Board was established as a 501(c)(3) nonprofit organization to develop a comprehensive center of learning and social services for the region’s underserved youth.
+In 2000, the Rancho Cielo Board was established as a 501(c)(3) nonprofit organization to develop a comprehensive learning and social services center for the region’s underserved youth.

 Read More